b i o g r a p h y

 Flores has received a number of awards throughout the years such as an Honorary Mention from the Jean Coulthard Composition in Victoria, Canada, the Adrian Cruft Prize, the Sound of Perfume Prize, the Royal College of Music Director's Award and has been previously chosen one of the Royal College of Music's 'Rising Stars'.
 His studies have been supported by the Canada Council for the Arts and most recently by the Canadian Centennial Scholarship Fund.

-Most recently, Flores received his Doctorate in Music from the Royal College of Music and he is also now an active piano and composition teacher in London, UK, taking part in musical projects which have taken him to venues such as the Carnegie Hall in New York.
+Most recently, Flores received his Doctorate in Music from the Royal College of Music studying with Kenneth Hesketh and William Mival.
+He is now an active piano and composition teacher in London, UK, taking part in musical projects which have taken him to venues such as the Carnegie Hall in New York.
 He is also currently revising and recording all of his piano works which expand almost two decades from 1999 to the present.

 e r i c k • f l o r e s